witty91/gester/README.md

 # supported gestures
 Currently the following gestures have been implemented:
-* 1-5 finger swipes from top, bottom, left and right edges of the screen
+* 1-5 finger swipes to and from top, bottom, left and right edges of the screen
 * 2-5 finger swipes up, down, left and right
 * 2-5 finger rotations clockwise and counterclockwise